skris56uic/skris56uic/README.md

 *Discover, book, and manage sports venues effortlessly*
 - **Tech:** ReactJS, Material UI, OpenStreetMap, ExpressJS
 - **Highlights:** Smart geolocation search and sport-specific filtering

 ---

+## 🏆 Certifications & Leadership

+- **Red Hat Certified Specialist** in Ansible, Virtualization, JBoss, OpenShift, and OpenStack.
+- Taught and mentored students as part of the **RHCSA and RHCE certification programs**, focusing on Linux system administration and automation.

+---